-In the post-war society of the 50’s and 60’s, with more women having joined the workforce, food companies saw an opportunity to market toward busy families with two parents who were working.
+In the post-war society of the 50s and 60s, with more women joining the workforce, food companies saw an opportunity to market to busy families with two parents who were working.
 Who has time for a roast?
 Buy a frozen meal, cook it in the microwave, and have dinner on the table in thirty minutes or less – with no chopping or cooking!

 McClurken.org3 describes the invention of the microwave as having shifted the American dietary priority toward convenience.
 “One of the most important reasons behind the microwave oven’s popularity was the convenience factor that it bought to kitchens… Now, meals could stay in the refrigerators remain for a few days, and be easily heated up.
 This meant that every day, people had access to good, quality, home-cooked meals every day that did not require lots of preparation and cleaning.”

 With the success of “take and bake” products, food manufacturers jumped on the trend with both feet.
 Food manufacturers began to convince families that they didn’t have time to cook, and their lives were much too busy and exciting to worry about supply chains.
 After all, the American dream is excess, and excess means we can be sure we will live in abundance.